IDinsight/mosaiks/README.md

-# MOSAIKS Satellite Imagery Featurization
+# MOSAIKS Satellite Imagery Featuri ation

 MOSAIKS is a Python package that performs parallelized encoding of satellite imagery into easy-to-use features using the MOSAIKS algorithm and Dask for parallel processing.
 This package enables users to generate feature vectors based on satellite images by providing a list of latitudes and longitudes and Microsoft's Planetary Computer API key.
 It supports various satellites, image sizes, time periods, and parallelization options.

 We implement the MOSAIKS algorithm based on work by [Rolf et al., 2021](https://www.nature.com/articles/s41467-021-24638-z).
 The authors of this paper implement MOSAIKS using Google Maps images (mostly 2018), and also provide some pre-computed features based on Planet imagery from 2019 [here](https://www.mosaiks.org/).

-This packages extends the functionality of the original MOSAIKS implementation in the following ways:
+This package extends the functionality of the original MOSAIKS implementation in the following ways:

 - Flexibility in choice of satellite (tested for Landsat-8 and Sentinel-2)
 - Ability to select the timeframe from which to pull imagery